+Is It High Time To Know A Little More About Speedometers?
 On a dry hot day of a test match, with the boredom almost creeping in, two well-set batsmen inimical their might, conferring every defense as a platitude exchanged, little to be irked about, creating their palatable melody.

 But it isn’t hunky-dory on the other end, on the brink of taking offence, the opposition captain asks his fallible bull to run amok.
-He runs in, hits the helmet, and suddenly demands the crowd behinds his back, playing and missing still a little groggy from the last blow, this now is a different party that the batsmen are challenged to crash.
+He runs in, hits the helmet, and suddenly demands the crowd behinds his back.
+Playing and missing still a little groggy from the last blow, this now is a different party that the batsmen are challenged to crash.

 After all, nobody wants careers fading away because of an obsession.
-So along with improving the physicality of the players, maybe it is time to look into the technology that is being used to measure speed.
+So along with improving the physicality of the players, it’s time for technology used to measure speed.

 It sends and receives a signal and the difference in frequency is used to calculate speed.
 Now the problem with the system is that it calculates the speed of the bowl at the time of the release.